 PMI notifies the owner via email prior to the lease expiration to see how they prefer to proceed with the tenant and re-renting the property.
 PMI will work with the tenant to determine their intentions.
-If needed PMI will immediately places the property on the market to rent once vacant and market ready unless the owner notifies PMI to take other measures.
+If needed PMI will immediately places the property on the market to rent unless the owner notifies PMI to take other measures.